refinedev/refine/documentation/docs/ui-frameworks/mui/tutorial.md

 `resources` is a property of `<Refine/>` representing API Endpoints.
 The `name` property of every single resource should match one of the endpoints in your API!
 :::

-Instead of showing the welcome page, the application should redirect now? to an URL defined by the `name` property.
+Instead of showing the welcome page, the application should redirect now to an URL defined by the `name` property.
 Open your application to check that the URL is routed to **/posts**:

 <>